 Yes, it’s absolutely clear that this new 3D Design Tool can also be used for 3D Architectural Visualization or the use of any Virtual Production and 3D Studio Lighting Setups.
 Retail Design Visualization, Event Design Visualization, Interior Design, Product Design, etc.

 Ray Tracing Images

-Real Time Ray Tracing Examples can be more & more found in the latest video game renders.
-Especially the use of Real Time Global Illumination is a very performance expensive feature.
+Real-Time Ray Tracing Examples can be more & more found in the latest video game renders.
+Especially the use of Real-Time Global Illumination is a very performance-expensive feature.

 The GI Ray Tracing is also very important for 3D Architectural Illustrations, Renders & Animations.
-Especially when it comes to Interior Design Projects, or Retail Design, Exhibit Design, etc. – you name it.
+Especially when it comes to Interior Design Projects, Retail Design, Exhibit Design, etc. – you name it.

-My latest tests also show how the ray tracing software is losing it’s performance – measured by Frames Per Second or FPS – when the Samples per Pixel will be increased.
+My latest tests also show how the ray tracing software is losing its performance – measured by Frames Per Second or FPS – when the Samples per Pixel will be increased.

 Ray Tracing Graphics Card

 For my tests, I was using an Nvidia RTX 2080 Graphics Card that supports the RTX Technology with DirectX12 (DX12).
 My favorite Ray Tracing Program is Unreal from Epic.
 A Real-Time Engine that uses one of the best Real-Time Ray Tracing algorithms.

 It’s also a fact, that 3D Ray Tracing in Computer Graphics will become more and more powerful.
 For that reason, I will post soon another new Ray Tracing Example, that also shows more details about Ray Tracing Lighting and Ray Tracing Shadows.

 I for sure will keep you posted with the latest Ray Tracing News.
 For Gamers who would like to test AAA Video Games and their Ray Tracing Graphics.
 Please find below a complete List of all the latest Real-Time Ray Tracing Games.